intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 2. The node express.js server runs Angular Universal pre-rendering for the requested URL.

-3. Angular Universal fills the requested page with content retrieved via ICM REST API.
+3. Angular Universal fills the requested page with content retrieved via the ICM REST API.

 4. The response is delivered to nginx, where it is also cached if caching is enabled.